 Here are a few basic strategies for dealing with challenging behaviors:

-It can be addressed and won’t last forever!
+Behaviors can be addressed and won’t last forever.

 Behavioral issues with an adopted child can be confusing and misleading!
 One of the major things to remember, however, is that behavior has a function.
 It helps to remember that children communicate through their behavior; a child who is acting out in a certain way is often seeking to meet a need.
 The fun/confusing/maddening part of this idea is that the behavior does not always clearly link to the function.